- B.A. Biblical Languages

 Founder / Director MyCounselor.Online

 MyCounselor.Online has offices in multiple cities.
-As the Director I travel frequently between them, so most of my therapy is done online through our video counseling platform.
+As the Director I travel frequently between them, so much of my therapy is done online through our video counseling platform.
 This let’s me connect with you for our sessions, no matter what city I’m in that week.

 Most people are weirded out about the idea of doing video counseling.
 My clients were too, but they say after about 15 minutes or so into our first video session they get used to it.
 Then it’s pretty much the same as meeting with me in person.
 We work on the things they’ve come to me for help with and we make progress towards their goals.